LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 LJAPI Overview
 **************

-The Lasso Java Application Programming Interface (LJAPI) allows you to run Java code from within Lasso.
+The :dfn:`Lasso Java Application Programming Interface` (LJAPI) allows you to run Java code from within Lasso.
 This allows for custom Java code to be created using Java's libraries that can then be run on all platforms Lasso supports.
 It also gives you access to use Java's standard classes to create and manipulate Java objects without writing a line of Java code.

 Java Native Interface (JNI)